SliceHack/docs/docs/tutorial-basics/create-a-module.md

 The next thing you want to do is write a `script.exports` for the script to understand

-There are only 3 variables you can use in the `script.exports`
+There are only 3 variables you can use in the `script.exports` variable

 You can use `name` to set the name of the module